bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/band theory and electric current.md

 ## [[band theory|Band theory]] and [[Electric current|electric current]]
 In order for a current to be produced within a material there must be the movement of charge carriers, in this case electrons.

-For this to occur electrons need
+For electrons to move they need to beable to move within the energy level they are at, issue is if that band is completely full (as is the case under norma)